 The Council has, as a result of the local government reorganisation in the area at 1 April 1996, a 22.27% shareholding in Yorwaste Ltd. The majority shareholder is North Yorkshire County Council who hold the remaining 77.73%.
 The Company's profit and loss account is not included as part of the Comprehensive Income and Expenditure Account.
-No dividends were received in 2023/24 (£33k in 2022/23).
-Similarly, the Company's assets and liabilities are not in the Consolidated Balance Sheet.
+The Company's assets and liabilities are not in the Consolidated Balance Sheet.